bradwright/django-static-management/README.markdown

 The configuration is intended to be easy to read and use.

+Add the `static_management` directory into your Django application, and included it in `installed_apps`.

 ### Settings

 Add the following construct (or similar) in `settings.py`: